A Message From the Author

 Many of you have made comments asking for advice and support.
 I am so sorry I have not responded to these in a timely manner.
 So I would like to say something to everyone who reads this:

 It is okay to be sick to your stomach with worry and fear over this, but whatever happens, you will get past this.
 You will move on.
 You are capable of learning.
 You are capable of accomplishing great things.
 Sometimes, in life, bad things are going to happen that we just don't want to deal with.
 You have to push through those times the best you can, learn from the experience, and use that newfound knowledge to do better next time.

 Recently our world has turned upside down.
 I know many of you are struggling to keep up with the rapid change in times.
 Trust and believe your parents and teachers are struggling to navigate this new world, too.
 Tensions are high, but patience and understanding should be too.
 Be honest about your needs from the start.
 Practice open and honest conversation with your parents and teachers long before grades are even an issue.
 Communication is your new best friend, treat is well.
 The only way we can succeed in this new world is if we work together.

 Report card day.
 If you are anything like I was growing up, this is the most dreaded day of the whole semester.
 If you're reading this, you are most likely in a position where you wish you could just crumple up your grades, throw them away, and pretend like the whole semester never happened.

 Don't worry!
 You can get through this!
 And one day this will be a distant (maybe even forgotten) memory.

-But for now here is a practical and realistic way to face your parents.
+But for now here is a practical and realistic advice from a mom on how you can face your parents.

 Be Honest with Your Parents